Aeroméxico Flight 576

+Aircraft

+The aircraft involved was a Boeing 737-852(WL), registration EI-DRA, manufacturer serial number (MSN) 35114, line number 2037, hex code 4CA4B3.
+It was built at Renton Municipal Airport with test registration N1779B and first flew on 18 August 2006.
+It was delivered new to Aeroméxico on 6 September 2006 on lease from AerCap.
+It was powered by a pair of CFMI CFM56-7B27 engines and used the C16Y144 configuration.
+After the incident, the aircraft remained in operation with Aeroméxico, the airline having since purchased the plane from the former lessor and re-registered it as XA-DRA, but as of April 2024, the aircraft is currently stored.

 Flight from Cancún to Mexico City

 The plane, AeroMéxico Flight 576, took off from Cancún International Airport at 11:38 local time (17:38 UTC), according to flight records.
-It was originally scheduled for Benito Juárez International Airport in Mexico City, where it was due to land at 13:50 local time (19:50 UTC).
-A total of 112 people were initially believed to be on board, including Mexicans and foreigners from France and the United States.
+It was originally scheduled for Mexico City International Airport in Mexico City, where it was due to land at 13:50 local time (19:50 UTC).
+A total of 112 people were initially believed to be on board, including Mexicans as well as French and American citizens.

 All passengers were released after the plane touched down in Mexico City, where it was taken to the emergency apron that is a special area at the end of the airport near the runway 23L.
 Passengers were seen entering buses as they left the aircraft.
 Heavily armed security forces surrounded the aircraft as the hijackers and the crew remained on board, according to reporters on scene.

 The hijackers, reported as three Bolivian men, demanded to speak with President Calderón.
 They claimed to be carrying a package with tape and cables, which was said to be an explosive device.
 The government went into an emergency meeting, in what was being described as a national emergency.
 At 14:37, most hostages were taken off the plane and evacuated by bus.